 Land-use change: A change in the use or management of land by humans, which may lead to a change in land cover.
-Land-use change may include conversion from natural ecosystems to agriculture, planted forest or pasture, development of infrastructure or commencement of extractive activities.
+Land-use change may include conversion from natural ecosystems to agriculture, development of infrastructure or commencement of extractive activities.
 See also "natural ecosystems".